-- Explain how asset return distributions tend to deviate from the normal distribution. - Explain reasons for fat tails in a return distribution and describe their implications. - Distinguish between conditional and unconditional distributions, and describe the implications of regime switching on quantifying volatility. - Compare and contrast different parametric and non-parametric approaches for estimating conditional volatility. - Apply the exponentially weighted moving average (EWMA) approach to estimate volatility, and describe alternative approaches to weighting historical return data. - Apply the GARCH (1,1) model to estimate volatility. - Explain and apply approaches to estimate long horizon volatility/VaR and describe the process of mean reversion according to a GARCH (1,1) model. - Evaluate implied volatility as a predictor of future volatility and its shortcomings. - Describe an example of updating correlation estimates.
+- Explain how asset return distributions tend to deviate from the normal distribution. - Explain reasons for fat tails in a return distribution and describe their implications. - Distinguish between conditional and unconditional distributions and describe regime switching. - Compare and contrast different approaches for estimating conditional volatility. - Apply the exponentially weighted moving average (EWMA) approach to estimate volatility, and describe alternative approaches to weighting historical return data. - Apply the GARCH (1,1) model to estimate volatility. - Explain and apply approaches to estimate long horizon volatility/VaR and describe the process of mean reversion according to a GARCH (1,1) model. - Evaluate implied volatility as a predictor of future volatility and its shortcomings. - Describe an example of updating correlation estimates.